 We believe that as a travel management company, we're uniquely positioned to raise awareness with our employees, travellers and partners about human trafficking and child exploitation, and the role they can play in addressing it.
-We use our reach to raise awareness and educate on the issue, driven by our active Human Trafficking Awareness Committee.
+We use our reach to raise awareness and educate on the issue, driven by our active human trafficking awareness committee.

-We know that traffickers often use air and rail travel to transport victims between cities and countries and use hotels as venues to traffick or abuse victims.
+We know that traffickers often use air and rail travel to transport victims between cities and countries and use hotels as venues to traffic or abuse victims.
 If every traveller can identify the signs of human trafficking and understands what to do and how to report it if they encounter a potential incident, we in turn can help end the commercial and sexual exploitation of human beings.

-Members of our Human Trafficking Awareness Committee come from a broad range of functions and locations across BCD.
-This passionate team, motivated to drive awareness of human trafficking in and beyond our industry, has focused initiatives around four goals this year: Education, Engagement, Orchestrated Campaigns and Partnerships.
+This year, we expanded and raised the profile of our human trafficking awareness committee.
+Members come from a broad range of functions and locations across BCD.
+This passionate team, motivated to drive awareness of human trafficking in and beyond our industry, has focused initiatives around three goals over the past year: educate, engage, and partner.